mlc-mlapis/docs/src/documentation/services/runtimes/php.md

 ### From local development environment

-To connect to the runtime environment from your local workspace, you can utilize the [VPN](/documentation/cli/vpn.html) functionality of our [Zerops zcli](/documentation/cli/installation.html).
-This allows you to access the runtime environment the same way other services inside the project can, but unlike other services, you cannot use references to the environment variables.
+You can access the Zerops PHP Service from your local workspace by using the [VPN](/documentation/cli/vpn.html) functionality of our [Zerops zcli](/documentation/cli/installation.html).
+This might be handy if you, for example, use the service as a REST API and you don’t want it publicly available (via [public domains](/documentation/routing/using-your-domain.html) or Zerops [subdomains](/documentation/routing/zerops-subdomain.html)), so you connect to the project using **zcli VPN** and use ==`app:80`== as your API endpoint.

+You can also run an application fully in your local workspace and access other services in the Zerops project using the VPN.
+However, you cannot use references to the environment variables because you are outside of the project's network.
 Therefore, you should copy the values manually if you need some of them and use them in your private local configuration strategy.

 ## Default hardware configuration and autoscaling

 * Each PHP container (1 in non-HA, 3 in HA) starts with 1 vCPU, 0.25 GB RAM, and 5 GB of disk space.
 * Zerops will automatically scale the resources vertically (both in non-HA and HA mode up to 32 vCPU, 128 GB RAM, 1 TB disk space) and horizontally (HA mode only up to 64 containers).

+## Pre-installed PHP Composer

+[Composer](https://getcomposer.org) **v2.1.5**, as a dependency manager for PHP, is globally pre-installed in each Zerops PHP Service.
+You can run it by adding the line of ==`composer install`== to the **run** section in the [zerops.yml](/documentation/build/build-config.html) configuration file.
+It supposes that you have a **`composer.json`** file placed in the root directory of application code that defines what should be installed.

 ## Pre-installed PHP modules and extensions

 Zerops PHP service includes the most used PHP extensions by default.
-If you need to use another one, not on the list, let us know through a new issue on the Zerops.io [GitHub Documentation Repository](https://github.com/zeropsio/docs).
+If you need to use another one, not on the list, let us know through a new issue on the Zerops.io [GitHub Documentation Repository](https://github.com/zeropsio/docs) or send us an e-mail at [dev@zerops.io](mailto:dev@zerops.io).

 |Module / Extension                                             |Module / Extension                                           |Module / Extension                                             |Module / Extension                                           |Module / Extension                                           |
 |:--------------------------------------------------------------|:------------------------------------------------------------|:--------------------------------------------------------------|:------------------------------------------------------------|:------------------------------------------------------------|